sag111/Relation_Extraction/inference/README.md

 Description
 ---
 This folder contains a demonstration of evaluating the proposed model on 5 reviews.
+After the script inference.sh finishes, the inference_results.json file with the model's results will be generated in the directory.
+Accuracy will also be calculated

 Requirements
 ---